 · The 4 Every Girl campaign is calling on entertainment and media industry leaders to create an environment where young girls feel valued and are defined by health media images of themselves.
 Sign their petition to call on leaders in the entertainment and media industries to produce media images that respect, empower and promote the true value of every girl.

-Together for Girls is a global public-private partnership dedicated to ending violence against children, with a focus on sexual violence against girls.
-To address this egregious human rights violation and public health problem, Together for Girls brings together the expertise and resources of many of the strongest organizations working globally in development, public health, and children and women’s rights to collaborate with national governments and civil society.
+· Together for Girls is a global public-private partnership dedicated to ending violence against children, with a focus on sexual violence against girls.
+UNICEF, the World Health Organization and other partners collaborate with national governments and civil society and share their expertise and resources to address this egregious human rights violation and public health problem.

 Top photo: Young adolescent girls in Husangar village, Bikaner district, Rajasthan, India in 2018. © UN0276725/Das